jedevc/fyp-report/report.md

   graph
 - [**Interpretation**](#interpretation) to transform and remove all blocks and chunks
 - [**Code generation**](#code-generation) to produce code in the target output language
-- Optional [**environment construction**](#environments) to produce binaries and docker containers
+- Optional [**environment construction**](#environments) to produce binaries and Docker containers

-Aside from these core stages, a number of smaller minor operations and debugging steps are also performed in-between them, to provide additional smaller pieces of functionality that are only really possible to achieve at that exact level of representation.
+Aside from these core stages, several minor operations and debugging steps are also performed in-between them, to provide additional smaller pieces of functionality that are only really possible to achieve at that exact level of representation.

 ## Specification

 Vulnspec is designed to a minimal programming language that can express vulnerabilities.
-As such, it's syntax mirrors C, however, there are a number of high level constructs that C doesn't have.
+As such, its syntax mirrors C, however, there are a couple of high-level constructs that C doesn't have.

 ### Blocks and Chunks

-Blocks and chunks are the highest level constructs in the specification which represent pieces of code and data respectively.
+Blocks and chunks are the highest level constructs in the specification that represent pieces of code and data respectively.

 A block is essentially a procedure - additionally, it can't take any arguments